Pay Less Attention to Function Words for Free Robustness of Vision-Language Models: Experiments

 \subsection{Untargeted Attacks}

-Apart from targeted attacks, we further evaluate the robustness against untargeted attacks.
+We further evaluate the robustness against untargeted attacks.
 Thus, we retrained all models using TeCoA/FARE and their combination with our FDA to validate the effectiveness of FDA in defending against untargeted attacks.

 For T2IR/I2TR, as presented in Table.\ref{retrieval_untar}.
-Overall, we find FDA consistently boosts the robustness of TeCoA and FARE for all untargeted attacks on all models.
-Specifically, the scalability of FDA also applies after combining with TeCoA/FARE: both methods benefit more from FDA on the larger backbone of BLIP, yielding a 4/3\% robustness boost.
-Furthermore, we notice that FDA also boosts the clean performance of both methods on ALBEF considerably, besides the improvement in robustness.
+Overall, FDA consistently boosts the robustness of TeCoA and FARE for all untargeted attacks on all models.
+Specifically, the scalability of FDA also persists with TeCoA/FARE: both methods benefit more from FDA on the larger backbone of BLIP, yielding a 4/3\% robustness boost.
+Furthermore, we notice that FDA also boosts the clean performance of both methods on ALBEF considerably.
 For VG, we observe identical patterns: implementing FDA yields a solid robustness gain.
 For example, FARE experiences a significant robustness enhancement regarding untargeted attacks by 5\%.
 In sum, our FDA compatibility works with both TeCoA and FARE to further \textbf{boost their robustness against untargeted attacks}.